7 takeaways from Disney World's July reopening

 Disney World is reopening as coronavirus cases are rising in Florida.
 Still, some park-goers say they feel safer at theme parks than anywhere else.
 CNN's Natasha Chen reports.

 On opening day at Universal Orlando, an employee dispensed hand sanitizer to each person getting on a ride.
 Its use was mandatory.
-At Disney, there are thousands of dispensers of hand sanitizer, but no mandate that guests must use it.
+At Disney, there are thousands of dispensers of hand sanitizer but no mandate that guests must use it.

 One unique addition: sanitizing wipe dispensers, available throughout parks and hotels, to clean any personal surfaces or tables.
 The downside is that by putting the responsibility of cleanliness partly on the guest, it means tables and benches aren't necessarily being cleaned by employees between each use.

-Note: Editor's note: An earlier version of this story misreported the opening date of Epcot and Disney's Hollywood Studios.
-This has been amended.